Skip to Content

 What Are RV Battery Charging Stages?

 First, let’s clarify one important thing — we’re talking about RV house batteries here, not chassis batteries.
 Chassis/starting/engine batteries start a motorhome’s engine and then stay charged by the alternator all the time.
-RV house batteries are deep-cycle, designed to be drawn down (to a point), then recharged (that down and up is the “cycle”) as part of regular usage.
+RV house batteries are deep cycle, designed to be drawn down (with limitations), then recharged (that down and up is the “cycle”) as part of regular usage.

-House batteries power 12V DC equipment — the water pump, fans, interior lights, etc. They can also power 120V AC appliances (microwave, coffee maker, hair dryer, etc.) through the use of an inverter.
-It’s an RV’s deep-cycle house batteries that need to be charged in “stages” — and that’s what we’re covering today.
+House batteries power all of your RV’s 12V DC equipment — including the water pump, fans, interior lights, and more.
+They can also power 120V AC appliances (such as your microwave, coffee maker, and hair dryer) through the use of an inverter.
+All of these power draws, and repeated draining and charging cycles, are why an RV’s deep-cycle house batteries need to be charged in “stages” — and that’s what we’re covering today.

 A charger (or converter/charger) may offer 2-stage or 3-stage charging.
-The charging stages are:
+The charging stages are (voltages are listed for standard 12V flooded lead-acid batteries for example purposes only):

 • Bulk Charge: The first stage of charging in which a high amperage charge is supplied to the battery bank.
 This stage typically returns 70-80% of the depleted battery capacity.
-It ends when the battery voltage reaches approximately 14.6V
+It ends when the battery voltage rises to approximately 14.6V

-• Absorption/Acceptance Charge: Once the bulk stage ends, that voltage (14.6V) is maintained while the charger slowly reduces the amperage being supplied.
-This stage returns the remaining 20-30% of depleted battery capacity and ends when the charging current has reduced to approximately 1% of the battery’s capacity (for instance, a 100 amp-hour battery would be fully charged when the absorption charge current comes down to 1 amp)
+• Absorption/Acceptance Charge: Once the Bulk Stage ends, that voltage (14.6V) is held steady while the charger slowly reduces the amperage being supplied.
+This stage returns the remaining 20-30% of depleted battery capacity and ends when the charging current has reduced to approximately 1% of the battery’s capacity (for instance, a 100 amp-hour battery would be fully charged when the Absorption charge current comes down to 1.0 amp, which is 1% of 100)

-• Float Charge: Once the charging amperage drops to a defined target rate (again, typically down to 1% of the battery bank’s capacity), charging voltage is reduced, usually to about 13.6V, to maintain the battery’s charge at 100% of its capacity.
+• Float Charge: Once the charging amperage drops to its defined target rate (again, typically down to 1% of the battery bank’s storage capacity in amp hours), charging voltage is reduced, usually to about 13.6V, to maintain the battery’s charge at 100% of its capacity.

 An illustration of the three stages of charging